-Students plant bulbs and compare when they blossom.
+Students plant daffodil and tulip bulbs and compare when they blossom.

-Students in different parts of the world plant bulbs together and collect data on various parameters (latitude, longitude, sunlight, temperature etc.) and track when they blossom.
+Students in different parts of the world plant daffodil and tulip bulbs together and collect data on various parameters (latitude, longitude, sunlight, temperature etc.) and track when they blossom.

 Classrooms around the world choose Daffodil and/or Tulip bulbs to plant during the same week in November.